Standard and Non-standard Diagnostic Approaches

 Finding Chemosensitivity Testing

 Chemosensitivity testing is performed in a specialized lab, not in your hospital lab.
 Many European labs provide this test, which is much more common in Europe compared to the US, and in German Cancer Clinics in particular.
-However, A number of labs in North America perform this testing.
+A number of labs in North America also perform this testing.
 Several BCCT advisors are impressed with Dr. Robert Nagourney’s Rational Therapeutics chemosensitivity testing lab in Long Beach, California.
 Dr. Renneker is also impressed with Weisenthal Lab in Orange County, California.
 Note that the Weisenthal Lab not only does chemosensitivity testing, but can also test sensitivity for some immunologicals and natural medicines.

 A liquid biopsy is a test done on a sample of blood or other fluid to look for cancer cells from a tumor that are circulating in the blood or for pieces of DNA from tumor cells that are in the blood.
-A liquid biopsy may be used for several reasons:14
+A liquid biopsy may be used for several reasons:17

 - To find or diagnose cancer at an early stage